meppu/surreal/examples/elixir_mix/README.md

 # Example Elixir Mix Project

-This example Mix project demonstrates the usage of the SurrealDB erlang library in Elixir.
+This exemplary Mix project demonstrates the usage of the SurrealDB Erlang library in Elixir.

 ## Setup